MiriFurman/ks-tic-tac-toe/ks-tic-tac-toe/README.md

 * Add a test for input fields validation
 * Prevent clicking again on clicked cell
 * Add red indicator for next player

+   # Task 4
+* Add unit tests for all scenarios